×

 What do expats in Leuven appreciate most about the local culture?

 "Expats in Leuven often appreciate the city's rich history and architecture, with landmarks such as the University Library and the Town Hall.
 They also enjoy the vibrant student life, as Leuven is home to one of the oldest Catholic universities in the world.
 The local culture is known for its friendliness and openness, making it easy for expats to feel welcomed and integrated.
 The city's strong beer culture is another aspect that expats appreciate, with numerous breweries and beer festivals throughout the year.
 Additionally, the city's commitment to sustainability and green living is highly valued.
-Lastly, expats appreciate the high quality of life in Leuven, including excellent healthcare, education, and public transportation systems," remarked one expat who made the move to Leuven.
+Lastly, expats appreciate the high quality of life in Leuven, including excellent healthcare, education, and public transportation systems," said one expat who made the move to Leuven.

 What do expats find most challenging?

 "Expats in Leuven often find the language barrier to be the most challenging aspect of the local culture.
 While many locals speak English, the official languages are Dutch and French, which can make everyday tasks like shopping or dealing with bureaucracy difficult for those who don't speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for being very punctual and this can be a source of stress for expats from cultures where time is viewed more flexibly.
 The Belgian communication style can also be a challenge.
 Belgians are often direct and to the point, which can be perceived as blunt or even rude by expats from cultures where indirect communication is the norm.
 Belgians also value their privacy and personal space, which can make it difficult for expats to form close relationships with locals.
 This can lead to feelings of isolation or loneliness.
 Finally, the weather in Leuven can be a challenge for expats.
 The city has a maritime temperate climate, with significant rainfall throughout the year and relatively mild temperatures.
-This can be a big adjustment for expats from warmer or drier climates," commented one expat who made the move to Leuven.
+This can be a big adjustment for expats from warmer or drier climates," wrote one member in Leuven.

 Is there a lot of crime in Leuven?